mulesoft-assets/template-sap2wday-employee-migration/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-As a SAP admin I want to migrate workers to Workday.
+As a SAP admin I want to migrate employees to Workday.

-This Anypoint Template should serve as a foundation for the process of migrating Worker from SAP instance to Workday ,being able to specify available filtering criterias and desired behaviour when a user already exists in the destination system.
+This Anypoint Template should serve as a foundation for the process of migrating Employees from SAP instance to Workday ,being able to specify available filtering criterias and desired behaviour when a user already exists in the destination system.

 As implemented, this Anypoint Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The batch job is divided in Input, Process and On Complete stages.